 Please note: Ads that appear above are a fundraising tool used by SNAPS.
 They are not an endorsement by our staff, nor by our Board of Directors for any of the services offered.
 We neither choose nor control what is listed there.
 PLEASE BE CAUTIOUS.
 DO NOT use adoption or referral agencies that are not licensed in your state.

-SNAPS, Inc. is pleased to offer the YES (Youth Empowered to Succeed) Mentor Program to youth living in foster care between the ages of 11-18.
-These services are available in Idaho's Treasure (Southwest Idaho).
+SNAPS, Inc. is pleased to offer the YES (Youth Empowered to Succeed) Mentor Program to support teens as they wait in termporary care for an adoptive or guardian family.
+These services are available in Idaho's Treasure Valley (Southwest Idaho).

 Statistics and Research

 A Research Brief published by Child Trends and titled "Mentoring: A Promising Strategy for Youth Development" found that youth who participate in mentoring relationships experience a number of positive benefits.

 Educational achievement: mentored youth have better attendance; a better chance of going on to higher education; and better attitudes toward school.

 Health and safety: mentoring appears to help prevent substance abuse and reduce some negative youth behaviors.